 The discount rate used to measure the OPEB liability for the District's Plan was 7.00%.
 The projection of cash flows used to determine the discount rate assumed that District contributions will be made at rates equal or exceeding the actuarially determined contribution rates.
 Based on those assumptions, the OPEB plan's fidiculary net position was projected to be available to make all projected OPEB payments for current active and inactive employees.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liabilities.
-The discount rate used to measure the OPEB liability for PEBP was 2.16%
+The discount rate used to measure the OPEB liability for PEBP was 3.54%

-A change in the discount rate for PEBP from 2.21 percent to 2.16 percent was reflected in the June 30, 2021 meaurement period due to the change in municipal bond yield.
-In addition, the healthcare cost trend rate was increased to a range of 6.25% - 4.25% from a range of 5.50% to 4.25% in the June 30, 2021 measurement period for the District's plan.
+A change in the discount rate for PEBP from 2.16% to 3.54% was reflected in the June 30, 2022 measurement period due to the change in municipal bond yield.
+In addition, the healthcare cost trend rate was changed to a range of 6.50% - 2.20% from a range of 6.25% to 4.25% in the June 30, 2022 measurement period for the District's plan and 6.50% - 0.00% from a range of 5.25% - 4.00% for PEBP in the June 30, 2022 measurement period.